Non-real zeros of derivatives: Proof of Theorem

 \begin{lem}[\cite{Lawiman13}] There exists a positive integer $N_1$ with the following property.
 Let $D$ be a component of $W_K$.
 Then there exist at most $N_1$ components $\Gamma $ of $\partial D$ with $\Gamma \subseteq H$. \end{lem} $\Box$ The proof of Theorem \ref{thmUHWV1} will now be completed using a combination of ideas from \cite{Larossi,Lawiman13}.
-Assume henceforth that $r \in E_1$ is large, where $E_1$ is as in Definition \ref{defnUHWV}.
+Fix a large positive integer $N_2$ and let $r \in E_1$ be large, where $E_1$ is as in Definition \ref{defnUHWV}.